Fluto/TakoTako/README.md

 Each song must have it's own directory with a unique name.
 These songs can be nested within folders.

+### Updating tja2fumen
+tja2fumen is developed by [vivaria](https://github.com/vivaria) and may be updated over time.
+If there is a new update feel free to grab their latest version for their tja conversion program at https://github.com/vivaria/tja2fumen/releases/latest.
+After downloading the .exe file, place it in your `.\BepInEx\plugins\com.fluto.takotako` folder :)

+### Structure
 The folder must have this structure:
 ```
 Offical Songs